Translation Typos and Other Bothersome Little Annoyances

 Last Updated On: June 28, 2021 by admin

 Typos seem to be an inevitable accompaniment to typing.
 In the days when translators used the pen, rather than a typewriter or computer, mistakes in spelling and grammar were probably less common, but the translated text still would have needed proofreading, as there would have been inevitable mistakes in the way the text sounded which would have been hard to correct as the translation was actually being written out.

-2. Manually checking for spelling and grammar are still more reliable than using custom made computer checkers such as those available on MS Word.
-The spellchecker, for instance, is fine for checking nonsense spelling, but falls down when the spelling is correct for the wrong word.
+2. Manually checking for spelling and grammar is still more reliable than using custom-made computer checkers such as those available on MS Word.
+The spellchecker, for instance, is fine for checking nonsense spelling but falls down when the spelling is correct for the wrong word.
 For instance, ‘no’ and ‘know’ would both pass the spell check, because both are actual words, although ‘kno’, a simple typo, would show up.

 4. Delay the proofreading for a few hours, or preferably a day or two.
 If you proofread it too quickly your mind won’t concentrate on individual words, but on whole sentences or phrases, which allows small typos to persist.

 5. Make sure you check for things like date and time order, which can depend on the destination of the translated material as well as units (metric doesn’t go down too well in the U.S.!)